Le Journal

 What if my girlfriend thinks the promise ring is an engagement ring?

-This happens when the ring is given without clear communication.
+This confusion happens when a promise ring is given without clear communication about what it means, so state its purpose explicitly when giving it.
 If this happens to you: have a calm, direct conversation.
 Clarify what the ring means to you — that it's a serious commitment to the relationship, not a proposal.
 The ring doesn't lose its meaning when you clarify; the conversation just resets the expectation correctly.

 Should I spend as much on a promise ring as an engagement ring?